urschrei/polylabel_cmd/README.md

 Polylabel is fast.
 Polygons are processed in parallel, using [Rayon](https://github.com/rayon-rs/rayon).

 ## Binaries
-Pre-built, signed binaries are available from [realeases](https://github.com/urschrei/polylabel_cmd/releases/latest).
+Pre-built binaries are available from [releases](https://github.com/urschrei/polylabel_cmd/releases/latest).
 Binaries are available for:
 - macOS (x86_64)
 - Linux (x86_64)
 - Windows (x86_64 and i686)